-1. In 2016, the Conference Board of Canada ranked Canada’s environmental performance as third to last amongst 16 peer countries, awarding it a “D” grade on their Environment Report Card.
+1. In 2016, the Conference Board of Canada ranked Canada’s environmental performance as 13th out of 16 peer countries, awarding it a “D” grade on their Environment Report Card.
 The inclusion of environmental rights in our constitution would help to improve Canada’s poor environmental rankings by bringing environmental issues to the forefront of Canadian law and policy.
 This is quite significant due to Canada’s past poor performance in environmental health indicators.

 2. Currently, one of the key provisions of the Canadian Charter can be found in Section 7.
 This section guarantees that, “everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with principles of fundamental justice.”
 As of today, this section has not been expanded upon by the Supreme Court of Canada to include the right to a healthy environment.
 However, there is undoubtedly a connection between Section 7 and the right to a clean environment.
-“Without such an environment, life itself cannot be supported or at best may be prohibited (and our liberty consequently reduced) from certain areas, for example, entering industrial zones where the environment is so polluted it becomes toxic and dangerous to human health.”
+In his report, “A New Perspective on Environmental Rights after the Charter”, Colin Stevenson stated, “[w]ithout such an environment, life itself cannot be supported or at best may be prohibited (and our liberty consequently reduced) from certain areas, for example, entering industrial zones where the environment is so polluted it becomes toxic and dangerous to human health.”
 Pollution-caused health effects and premature death are still extremely common in our Canadian society.
 Ideally, an environmental rights section in the Constitution would be able to interact with the current Section 7 in order to protect human health and lower pollution based negative health effects.

 3. Since 1982, the Charter has seen tremendous success in the protection of human rights.
 Often, these battles were fought over the expansion of rights which were not originally included in the Charter.
 Since the Charter’s inception, the majority of Constitutional litigation or legal battles have focused on defining and expanding the rights listed in the Charter and have been successful in doing so.
 The incorporation of environmental rights would likely see the same success, success which could be measured in both increasing environmental legislation and a shifting political culture in favour of environmental protection.
 The Charter is one of the most well-known and well-respected pieces of legislation in all of Canada and with its notoriety it also holds some degree of moral authority.
 Inclusion in the Constitution and the Charter, in particular, would extend this moral authority to other environmental laws, potentially increasing respect and providing them with more legitimacy.